What does a safe working environment look like?

 Your plan should include:

-• a floor plan, showing the location of emergency exits, utilities, fire extinguishers and first aid supplies
+• A floor plan, showing the location of emergency exits and routes to safely exit the location, utilities, fire extinguishers and first aid supplies.

 First aid